 Endless possibilities, only few could be improved

-Strike MultiPad deserves his place among professional sample pads in 2020.
+Strike MultiPad deserves its place among professional sample pads in 2020.

-Manufacturers don’t release these kinds of electronic sample pads very often so when they do they are stuck for a number of years.
+Manufacturers don’t release these kinds of electronic sample pads very often – so when they do, they are around for several years.

-With this electronic pad, future of Alesis looks bright.
+Having this electronic pad, the future of Alesis looks brighter than ever.

-I will go over all the features along with some pros and cons that Strike MultiPad pad has.
+I will check all the features, along with the pros and cons, that the Strike MultiPad has.

-The sample pad is slightly larger than competitors so te pads are bigger too.
+The Alesis Strike MultiPad is slightly larger than the competitor ones, so the pads are also larger.